-Note: The following information is for those who want to get a test on their own.
-If you have symptoms or have a prescription to get a test from the national health system, read here.
+The following information is for those who want to get a test on their own.
+If you have symptoms or have a prescription to get a coronavirus test from Portugal’s national health system, read here.

 Portugal has a system in place for those displaying COVID symptoms whereby you phone SNS24 on 808242424, press 9 for English, and are able to visit one of a number of centers for a free test.
 However, if you aren’t showing symptoms but need to get a test — in order to travel for work, for example, or even just for your own peace of mind — then you are going to have to go private.